 Office: Rich Building, Room 215

 John Ammerman is a professional actor, director, and playwright.
-He has been a professional performer for over 35 years, and has performed more than 100 professional roles.
+He has been a professional performer for over 40 years, and has performed more than 150 professional roles.
 His solo career includes five one-man plays written and performed, the most recent being Booth, Brother Booth which appeared at the Globe Theatre in London England and is featured in an anthology of his plays entitled Booth, Brother Booth and Other Plays.
-His most recent plays produced at Theater Emory include Life Goes On (in the style of a Black and White silent film), Slapping Bernard (in the style of Black and White Film Noir), and a stage adaptation of Jane Austen’s Persuasion.
-His directing for Theater at Emory has included not only his original works, but also Ah, Wilderness, Oklahoma, You Can’t Take It With You, The Red Coat, Enigma Variations, Ajax, and Sumidagawa.
+His most recent plays produced at Theater Emory include Life Goes On (in the style of a Black and White silent film), Slapping Bernard (in the style of Black and White Film Noir), and a stage adaptation of Jane Austen’s Persuasion, and The Tatischeff Cafe.
+His directing for Theater at Emory has included not only his original works, but also Ah, Wilderness, Oklahoma, You Can’t Take It With You, The Red Coat, Enigma Variations, Ajax, Romeo & Juliet and Sumidagawa.
 He has extended histories in performance and direction with both the Virginia Shakespeare Festival and the Georgia Shakespeare Festival including roles as Shylock, Macbeth, Hamlet, Richard III, Cyrano de Bergerac, Prospero, Sir Thomas More in A Man For All Seasons, and Salieri in Amadeus; and is the founder of The Refuge Theatre whose inaugural production of Durrenmatt’s Conversation At Night With A Despised Character appeared at the Edinburgh Fringe International Theatre Festival in 2014.
 He’s a member of Actors Equity Association and is also a recipient of the Suzi Bass Award in acting for his portrayal of Sir Thomas More in A Man For All Seasons.
 He holds an M.F.A. in Performance from the University of Georgia, and a B.S. in Drama Education from Central Michigan University.
 He is a former student of the French Mime master, Marcel Marceau, as well as a former Artistic Director of Theater Emory.
 In the Department of Theater Studies, he teaches movement, styles, beginning acting, and scene study.